domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/docs/brainstorming.md

    - Use an algorithm library for optimization, e.g., decision logic or sensor data processing.

 ---
-## Core Principles:
-- Reliability over speed – better to be a bit slower, but always working
-- Simplicity is key – avoid overly complex solutions
-- Iterative improvement – enhance step by step
--	Testing over theory – everything is tested in practice
--	Mistakes = data – failure means learning something new

----
 ## ⚖️ Comparison of Alternatives

 | Idea | Advantages | Disadvantages |